khaosdoctor/my-notes/node/node-under-the-hood.md

 ![](assets/h2.jpg)

 This little trick makes possible for V8 to reuse hidden classes for new object.
 If we create a new object like `{}`, no new classes will be created, instead V8 will point the new object to C0.
 As we add the new properties `x` and `y`, the new object will point to the classes C1 and C2 writing the values on the offsets those classes specify.
 This concept makes possible for a compiler to bypass a dictionary lookup for when a proprety is accessed.
 Since it already knows to what class the object points to and where is the offset to that property, it can simply go straight there.
-This also makes V8 able to use class-based optimizations and inline caching - which we'll see later.
+This also makes V8 able to use class-based optimisations and inline caching - which we'll see later.

 However, hidden classes are extremely volatile, they are one and only to that specific type of object.
 So, if we swap the order of our properties to be `y` and `x` instead of the opposite, V8 would have to create new hidden classes since C1 only has offsets for x in the position 0 and C2 only has offsets for y in the first position.